-If your business is struggling to turn a profit or has excessive debt, it may be time to consider filing for bankruptcy.
+Does your business qualify for a business bankruptcy?
+If your business is struggling to turn a profit or has excessive debt, it might be time to consider filing for bankruptcy.
 Bankruptcy is a lifeline for businesses, just as much as it is for consumers.
 Most business owners assume that if they need to file bankruptcy, they must file for the business.
 But, personal bankruptcy through Chapter 7 and Chapter 13 can also be a viable solution.
 It helps eliminate any personal liability that you (as the owner) may have, and you can move on with your life free from the burden of looming business debts.

 Are You Liable for Business Debts?

 You may not be personally liable for your company’s debts if:

 - Your business is registered as a corporation.